JackSzwergold/Writing/memories/Brunch at the Met.md

 ***

-A few weeks pass and I get a call from Danny on a Saturday afternon.
+A few weeks pass and I get a call from Danny on a Saturday afternoon.

 “What’s up?”
 I ask.
 “Let’s do it!” he says.
 “Do what?”
 I ask.
 “Let’s go hang out at the Met!”